Lemon Mascarpone Cake

 • 4 large eggs

-• 1 tsp baking powder (don’t use if mixing by hand)
+• 1 tsp baking powder (omit if mixing by hand)

 Instructions

-2. Put all the ingredients except the milk in a food processor and process until you’ve got a smooth batter.
-Then pulse in the milk gradually until the mixture is a soft dropping consistency.
+2. Put all the cake ingredients except the milk into a food processor and process until you have a smooth batter.
+Pulse in the milk gradually until the mixture reaches a soft dropping consistency.
+(If mixing by hand: cream the butter and sugar first, then beat in the other ingredients, omitting the baking powder.)

-3. Pour the batter equally into the pans and bake for about 25 mins, until a metal skewer or knife comes out clean.
+3. Pour the batter equally between the prepared pans and bake for about 25 minutes, until a skewer or knife inserted in the center comes out clean.

-4. Cool the cakes for 10 minutes in the pans, then turn out onto a wire rack and cool completely.
+4. Cool the cakes for 10 minutes in the pans, then turn out onto a wire rack to cool completely.

-6. Just before serving, dust with icing / confectioner’s sugar.
+7. Just before serving, dust the top with icing sugar.

 Notes